saikatpaul09/TaskManagerApi/README.md

 # TaskManagerApi
 In this project, we will create a RESTful API using Node.js, Express.js, and NPM packages.
 The API will allow users to perform CRUD operations (Create, Read, Update, and Delete) on tasks.
 It's a practice project to understand the fundamentals of how REST APIs work.
+We are also going to validate our inpiuts
 We are going to perform the below listed operations :-
 1. GET /tasks: Retrieve all tasks.
 2. GET /tasks/:id: Retrieve a single task by its ID.